About the Honors College

 Average GPA of entering students

-First-year retention rate (2021)
+First-year retention rate

 100%

-of incoming, first-year Honors students receive a scholarship
+of incoming first-year Honors students receive a scholarship

-Honors students (17% of the student body)
+(19% of the undergraduate student body)

 9